Kubernetes explained with food

 So we’ve talked about the control plane, but what about the worker nodes?

-The worker nodes are a bit simpler: they do what the control plane asks them to do.
+The worker nodes are simpler: they do what the control plane asks them to do.
 That could be anything from displaying the website for a local bakery to sending out emails for a marketing campaign.

 Declarative vs. imperative